Third-party object models: Axiom, DOM, JDOM2, XOM, and DOM4J

 document (for example, that it does not contain several elements at the top level).

-External object models do not in all cases fully support the XDM (XPath data model).
-In
+In some cases external object models do not fully support the XDM (XPath data model), for example:

 They may allow nodes to be created with invalid names, or with namespace prefixes that are not declared.